coreybutler/tappedout/README.md

 Emit a standard or custom event.
 This is primarily used for internal operations and/or orchestrating advanced/custom test runners.

+### test.running

+`returns boolean`

+Determines whether the test runner is actively running or not.

 ---

 MIT license.
 Written by Corey Butler, Copyright 2020.